Do you ever think about what you think about? Seriously. Do you consider yourself an independent thinker?

 - We tend to confirm the beliefs we already have rather than questioning them.

-- Very rarely, we have original thoughts.
+- Very rarely, have we original thoughts.

 Although we may never see the world objectively, realizing these flaws help us think more accurately.
 It’s not about knowing the truth but understanding how we think.
 That’s the difference between information and knowledge, also between thinking and communicating.